No one can deny that Japan is a beautiful country. It is jampacked with discoveries from culture to technology to nature!

 Spectacular Natural Wonders of Japan in the Chubu Region

 - Kiyotsu Gorge

 - Mount Fuji

 Going further south (or west) from the Kanto region, we will arrive at the most “captivating” portion of Japan in terms of natural scenery – just in my opinion.

-Chubu is the region in the middle of Japan with coasts facing the Pacific Ocean in the east and the Sea of Japan in the west, bisecting Honshu Island.
+Chubu is the region in the middle of Japan with coasts facing the Pacific Ocean east and the Sea of Japan west, bisecting Honshu Island.
 This is the region where we can find Mount Fuji and the rest of the towering mountains in Japan.

-Believe it or not, even though Chubu is located way more south than Hokkaido, Chubu is still one of the places in Japan which receive the heaviest snowfall.
+Believe it or not, even though Chubu is located way more south than Hokkaido, Chubu is still one of the places in Japan with the heaviest snowfall.